-The hash rate of the RX 460 is reported to be around 11 mega-hashes per second (MHS).
-With a “peak” wattage consumption of 75 watts, that translates to 0.147 MHS/W. The 470 produces a hash rate of around 25 MHS with a power consumption of around 120 watts for 0.208 MHS/W. Of the two, the 470 offers better efficiency per watt.
-But the 460 is easier to deploy on low-cost, low-end systems.
-And the 470 costs a great deal more on secondary markets.
-More or less, the 470 is running for well over $350 on eBay, whereas you can still get a 460 for around $100.
+The hashrate of the RX 550 is reported to be around 11 mega-hashes per second (MhS).
+With a “peak” wattage consumption of 50 watts, that translates to 0.22 MhS/W. The 570 produces a hash rate of around 25 MhS with a power consumption of around 120 watts for 0.208 MhS/W. Of the two, the 550 offers better efficiency per watt and is easier to deploy on low-cost, low-end systems.

-Note: The more RAM, the better the hash rate of the card.
+Note: The more GPU video RAM, the better the hash rate of the card.
 If you can get more RAM, do it.

-GPUs like the RX 470 require additional power from either a 6-pin or an 8-pin connector, supplied by your power supply unit (PSU).
+GPUs like the RX 470 and 570 require additional power from either a 6-pin or an 8-pin connector, supplied by your power supply unit (PSU).

-Unlike the 470, the 460 draws so little power that it can operate entirely off the power supplied by the motherboard’s PCIe connector (which maxes out at around 75 watts).
-That means you don’t need an eight or 6-pin connector, so it can almost certainly operate off the energy supplied by what’s known as a picoPSU: a tiny, fanless, highly-efficient PSU.
+The RX 550, 560, and 460 draw so little power that they can operate entirely off the power supplied by the motherboard’s PCIe connector (which maxes out at around 75 watts).
+That means you don’t need an 8- or 6-pin connector, so it can almost certainly operate off the energy supplied by what’s known as a picoPSU: a tiny, fanless, highly-efficient PSU.

 Energy-Efficient Power Supply

 I prefer using what’s called a picoPSU.
 A picoPSU generally supplies power somewhere under 200 watts.
-It also tends to offer higher efficiencies than standard power supplies, at around 80 to 90 percent efficiency.
-If you’re using an RX 460, you can get away with a picoPSU.
+It also tends to offer higher efficiencies than standard power supplies, at 80-90% efficiency.
+If you’re using an RX 550, 460, 560, you can get away with a picoPSU.
 The model I recommend is the 160-XT.
 The XT includes a 4-pin CPU connector.

 On the downside, you can’t just slap a picoPSU into a case without making modifications.
 For example, I had to run the DC power jack through my case’s three-pronged female port.
 On top of that, picoPSUs usually only support a single SATA-powered device.
 If your case places its storage drives in odd places, you might also need an extension cable.

-I would normally recommend using an Intel Atom motherboard.
-Unfortunately, no consumer-class Atom board offers full-sized PCIe x16 ports.
-Also, there’s some confusion regarding how much power the PCIe slot produces.
+A few of Intel’s J-series boards now include PCIe x16 support.
+However, there’s confusion regarding how much power the PCIe slot produces.
 According to its specifications, a PCIe x16 slot can deliver around 75 watts.
-That should be enough to handle the 75-watt draw of the 460, but some 460 manufacturers include an optional 6-pin connector — for added safety.
+That should be enough to handle the 75-watt draw of many midrange GPUs, like the Nvidia 1050 Ti and RX 550, 460, and 560.

 The Rest of the Computer